Frequently Asked Questions

 Do you offer scholarships?

-Yes, Sing Portland offers a limited number of work trades (e.g. rehearsal host, photography, videography, historian, graphic design).
+Yes, Sing Portland offers a limited number of work trades (e.g. tech host of zoom sessions, photography, historian, graphic design).
 Please ask if any positions are open.

-And there are a limited number of scholarships available for students and low income singers.
+And there are a limited number of scholarships available for students and singers experiencing financial hardship.
+Please submit your request in writing to email@example.com

 What else does membership offer?

-- Rehearsals in a beautiful space and welcoming environment to explore your voice
+- Classes in a welcoming environment to explore and expand your voice

 - Support from a warm and welcoming group of singers